But nobody's looking at it. So what now?

 Get Indexed By The Search Engines

 You can submit your blog to the search engines anytime it pleases you, but your best results will happen when you understand what the search engines are looking for.
-Here are 3 default Blogger values, which describe your blog to any search engine spider.

 Now, the meta tags describe your blog as you see it.
 Think of how the search engine spider might see it - are all pages (posts) in the blog easily accessed from the main page?
 Think about that question, then check your blog (website) using Sala's HTML Graph Applet, and see how many nodes you have in your website (blog).